Welcome to Yale's Perception & Cognition Lab!

 Faculty

-Brian Scholl (Email, Personal Homepage)
+Brian Scholl (Email, Personal Homepage, CV)

-Lab Director, Professor of Psychology
+Lab Director, Professor of Psychology and Cognitive Science

 Brian's recent research interests include: